Some posts contain compensated links. Please read this disclaimer for more info.

-- The sponges in Krapanj have become high in demand for the international cosmetic market due to its high quality and beauty.
+- The sponges in Krapanj have become high in demand for the international cosmetic market due to their high quality and beauty.

-Best Places to Visit in Croatia: Village of Draguć, Istria
+Interesting Places in Croatia: Village of Draguć, Istria

 Draguć is a small medieval town in central Istria.
 It was built around a homonymous medieval castle.
-Located on a hilltop.
+Just like its more famous neighbor of Motovun, it is located on a hilltop.
 The town survived after it completely burned down during the War of Uskoks (1615-1618).
 The town was symmetrically rebuilt.
-Throughout history, the French, Venetians, Habsburgs and Ottomans occupied the town.
+Throughout history, the French, Venetians, Habsburgs, and Ottomans occupied the town.
 Many movies have been filmed here.
 It has been called the Istrian Hollywood.

 Its churches are well known for their frescoes and sacred treasures.
 The oldest church in the village is St. Elisha from the 12th century.
 The interior is decorated with Romanesque wall paintings from the end f the 13th century.

-The town offers cozy accommodation, with peaceful and quiet ambience.
-Visitors will love the beautiful views from of the surrounding hillsides from the many terraces in the village.
+The town offers cozy accommodation, with a peaceful and quiet ambiance.
+Visitors will love the beautiful views from the surrounding hillsides from the many terraces in the village.

 What to Do in Draguć